neuromore/Doc/neuromoreStudio/Biosensors.md

 ![InteraXon Muse](../neuromoreStudio/Images/Biosensors/InteraXonMuse.png)

  * Platforms: Windows, OSX
- * Devices: Muse MU-01 with the default preset
+ * Devices: Standard Muse (model MU-01) with the default preset

 ##Using a Muse on Windows

+Connecting a muse to the Studio is easy:

- - Make sure your Muse is paired to your PC, is turned on and in reach of the receiver
+ 1. Make sure your Muse is paired to your PC, is turned on and in reach of the receiver
- - Press 'Tools'->'Start Muse IO' in neuromore Studio menu to start the data aquisition program
+ 2. Press 'Tools'->'Start Muse IO' in neuromore Studio menu to start the data aquisition program
- - The Muse will automatically appear in neuromore Studio once the connection is established
+ 3. The Muse will automatically appear in neuromore Studio once the connection is established

 Please note that neuromore Studio doesn't work with the official Muse IO software because it outputs the data to the wrong OSC addresses.
 Instead we ship it with a fixed version that was provided to us by InteraXon (thanks Tom!).
 You can find the executable in the folder *Muse* inside the installation directory.
 This folder also contains the batch script that starts the muse-io with the correct parameters to stream to the studio, in case you are interested how it works.